xynehq/gpu-scripts/README.md

     ```
     Replace `<MODEL_IDENTIFIER_ON_SERVER>` with the ID of the model currently running on the SGLang server (e.g., `Qwen/Qwen3-235B-A22B`).
 *   **Interaction:**
-    1. If no model ID is provided as an argument, it prompts to select a model from `model.txt`.
+    1. If no model ID is provided as an argument, it reads models from `model.txt`, filters them for locally cached ones using `check_model_cached.py`, and then prompts you to select one of these cached models.
     2. Prompts to choose the execution mode for API calls: "Sequential" or "Parallel".
 *   **Outcome:**
     *   The script sends a series of questions to the SGLang server and prints the model's responses.
 If `jq` is installed, JSON output will be pretty-printed.